firefly-iii/docs/docs/docs/firefly-iii/financial-concepts/organizing.md

 #### Fixed amount

-Firefly III will create a new budget limit every selected period.
+Firefly III will create a new budget amount every selected period.
 The exact behavior depends entirely on your settings:

-If you set it to "monthly", € 200,- Firefly III will give you an automatic budget limit of € 200,-, valid for one month, every month.
+If you set it to "monthly", € 200 Firefly III will give you an automatic budget amount of € 200, valid for one month, every month.
 This will happen automatically.

-Other settings will have a similar effect:

-* Daily: Firefly III will create a budget limit of one day, every day.
-* Weekly: Firefly III will create a weekly budget limit every week, every Monday.
-* Monthly: Firefly III will create a monthly budget limit every month, on the first of every month.
-* Quarterly: Firefly III will create a quarterly budget limit every three months, on the first of every quarter (1st of January, 1st of April, 1st of July, 1st of October).
-* Half-yearly: Firefly III will create a half year long budget limit every six months, twice a year (1st of January, 1st of July).
-* Yearly: Firefly III will create a year long budget limit every twelve months, once a year (1st of January).
+Other periods are explained further ahead.

 #### Rollover ("Add an amount every period")

-Rollover budgets can be used to "save up" money in a budget.
+Rollover budget amounts can be used to "save up" money in a budget.
 Firefly III will take the budget left from the previous period and add the configured amount to the budget.

-If you set it to "monthly", € 25,- Firefly III will behave in the following way:
+If you set it to "monthly", € 25 Firefly III will behave in the following way:

-* January, the budget will be set to € 25,-.
+* January, the budget will be set to € 25.
-* February, the budget will be set to € 50,-.
+* February, the budget will be set to € 50.
-* March, € 75,- etc.
+* March, € 75 etc.

 If you spend money in your budget, this will be reflected in the budget.
-For example, with the example budget now at € 75,-, this is what happens when you spend € 19,95:
+For example, with the example budget now at € 75, this is what happens when you spend € 19,95:

 * April, the budget will be set to € 80,05: 75 + 25 - 19,95.
 * May, € 105,05.
 Same logic.

 If at any point you spend more than the amount in the budget, the routine will start over.
 So if you spend 199,95 (which is more than 105,05):

-* June, the budget will be set to € 25,- again.
+* June, the budget will be set to € 25 again.

+#### Adjusted ("... and correct for overspending")

+If you set an adjusted budget amount, the budget amount will be set every period to the amount you specify.
+If you have overspent this amount in the previous period, this will be corrected in the current period.

+Example: you have a monthly budget of 50 for clothes.

+* January, the budget amount will be set to 50
+* February, the budget amount will be set to 100

+You spend 125 in February.

+* March, the budget amount will be set to 25 (100 - 125)

 Just like the "fixed amount" auto-budget settings, these changes will happen on specific moments.
-This depends on the budget settings:
+This depends on the budget settings.
+If you spent way too much, twice the period's amount, the new period will be set to 1 (one).

+#### Trigger dates

-* Daily: Firefly III will create a budget limit of one day, every day.
+* Daily: Firefly III will create a budget amount of one day, every day.
-* Weekly: Firefly III will create a weekly budget limit every week, every Monday.
+* Weekly: Firefly III will create a weekly budget amount every week, every Monday.
-* Monthly: Firefly III will create a monthly budget limit every month, on the first of every month.
+* Monthly: Firefly III will create a monthly budget amount every month, on the first of every month.
-* Quarterly: Firefly III will create a quarterly budget limit every three months, on the first of every quarter (1st of January, 1st of April, 1st of July, 1st of October).
+* Quarterly: Firefly III will create a quarterly budget amount every three months, on the first of every quarter (1st of January, 1st of April, 1st of July, 1st of October).
-* Half-yearly: Firefly III will create a half year long budget limit every six months, twice a year (1st of January, 1st of July).
+* Half-yearly: Firefly III will create a half year long budget amount every six months, twice a year (1st of January, 1st of July).
-* Yearly: Firefly III will create a year long budget limit every twelve months, once a year (1st of January).
+* Yearly: Firefly III will create a year long budget amount every twelve months, once a year (1st of January).

 #### Special attention